cegeka/batchers/taxcalculator-blog/article5-parallel-processing-using-threads-and-hazelcast/README.md

-# Parallel processing with Spring Batch and HazelCast
+# Parallel and distributed processing with Spring Batch and HazelCast

-So, we now know how long a job takes and we want to speed things up.
-In our application we take two approaces to increase our performance with Spring Batch:
+In our TaxCalculator application we now know how long a job takes.
+And it's time to speed things up.
+In our application we take two approaches to increase our performance with Spring Batch, parallel processing and remote partitioning using HazelCast:

 ## 1. Parallel chunks processing
 Thanks to parallel processing, several chunks can be executed in parallel on the server.
-When In the definition of a step we provide a __TaskExecutor__ that will carry on executing the processor for each chunk.
+In the definition of a step we provide a __TaskExecutor__.
+In our tests, we off course provide a __SyncTaskExecutor__ but that doesn't help in production for increasing the performance.
+Spring provides the __SimpleAsyncTaskExecutor__ out-of-the-box which does alle the heavy lifting for us.

-This is an example of definition of a TaskExecutor that uses multiple threads:
+Here we create a _TaskExecutor_ that uses multiple threads:

 ```java

 	@Configuration